smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `gen8ou` - follow the clause list and banlist of Gen 8 OU.

-`-ou, +ubers` - ban all Pokémon currently in OU and unban all Pokémon currently in Ubers

 `Gen 8 Mix and Mega` - add all rules from Mix and Mega, allowing almost any Pokémon to Mega Evolve using almost any Mega Stone.